-- 1. Master's degree from an accredited institution or its equivalent, in speech-language pathology, audiology, or communication sciences with a minimum overall grade point average of 3.5 (on a scale of A=4.0) in graduate work. - 2.
+- 1. Master's degree or its equivalent from an accredited institution, in speech-language pathology, audiology, communication sciences or related area, with a minimum overall grade point average of 3.5 (on a scale of A=4.0) in graduate work. - 2.
 Graduate Record Examination within five years.
 A minimum score of 1000 (Verbal and Quantitative subtests) will be required for consideration of admission.
-Graduate Record Examination is waived as an entrance requirement for Merit Scholars at East Carolina University if other criteria are met. - 3.
+Graduate Record Examination is waived as an entrance requirement for Merit Scholars at East Carolina University if other criteria are met.
+Post-baccalaureate admissions will be considered on a case-by-case basis. - 3.
 Three letters of recommendation, at least two from faculty of the college(s) or university(s) previously attended. - 4.
 A sample of scholarly writing which may be a thesis, a published or unpublished reprint, or term paper. - 5.
 A statement that summarizes reasons for pursuing doctoral study and doctoral research objectives in as much detail as possible.